senselogic/REACTOR/README.md

 ## Limitations

 *   Reactor statements are translated without grammatical checking.
-*   The ternary operator is also used for simple `if` statements.
+*   State variables must be declared before using them.
-*   State variables must be declared in the file which uses them.
+*   Computed values are only available for Preact and Solid.

 ## Version